raphaelstolt/package-analyser/README.md

 package-analyser analyse [<path-to-package-directory>]
 ```

-### Available options
+### Available option

-The `--open-php-package-checklist-link` option will open the PHP Package Checklist (https://phppackagechecklist.com) in
-a browser with a custom report based on the provided package.

-The `--write-report` option will write a custom HTML report in the current directory based on the provided package.
+The `--write-report` option will write a HTML report in the current directory based on the provided package.

 ### Running tests